pantheon-systems/documentation/source/_docs/guides/jenkins.md

 3. Set the GitHub Context to: "From GitHub property with fallback to job name" and Status Result to "One of default messages and statuses."

-## Step 7: GitHub/Jenkins Integration

-1. From your GitHub account, go to "Settings" and create a personal access token.
-This should have repo (all) and admin:repo-hook scope.
-Copy the generated token.

-2. Return to the main Jenkins dashboard, select "Manage Jenkins," then "Configure System."

-3. Scroll to "GitHub Servers" and select "Add GitHub Server."

-4. Leave the API URL as "https://api.github.com."
-For credentials, select "Add," And for the dropdown menu option, select the Jenkins user.
-Add the following settings:
-- Domain: Global
-- Kind: Secret Text
-- Scope: Global
-- Secret: Paste the GitHub token you created.
-- ID: (Optional) An internal unique ID, if left blank, Jenkins will generate an ID.
-- Description: Optional description.

-5. Save the Jenkins project.
+4. Save the Jenkins project.

-6. Now create a branch and makes a change.
+5. Now create a branch and makes a change.
 When you commit and push to GitHub, a build should initiate.
 You should see the results of the test, which link to the Jenkins job.

 ![Passing Github test](/source/docs/assets/images/integrations/jenkins/test_pass.png)